duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 # Recomended is to use block syntax since
 Timecop.freeze(Date.today + 30)
 Time.now # will always return same value
-Time.now # will always return same value event in different test Timecop.return
+Time.now # will always return same value even in different test Timecop.return

 # or travel with block syntax